open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Force Vectors/force_vectors.md

     partial-credit-method: EDC
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Force Vectors
+        title: Force Vectors
+      part1:
+        ans1:
+          value: If two objects push on each other, their velocities will change by the same amount (though opposite directions).
+        ans2:
-    params_part1_ans1_value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can add or remove energy from the system.
+          value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can add or remove energy from the system.
+        ans3:
-    params_part1_ans2_value: If two objects push on each other, their velocities will change by the same amount (though opposite directions).
+          value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).
+        ans4:
+          value: If two objects push on each other, they will accelerate in opposite directions.
+        ans5:
-    params_part1_ans3_value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can cause the center of mass of the system to accelerate.
+          value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can cause the center of mass of the system to accelerate.
-    params_part1_ans4_value: If two objects push on each other, they will accelerate in opposite directions.
-    params_part1_ans5_value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Question Text